-Please note that I can’t meet, work nor transit through spaces with long-tube fluorescent lights.
+My brain condition is a form of migraine with both known and unknown triggers, of which the most common is long-tube fluorescent lights.
+Please note that I cannot meet, work nor transit through spaces with long-tube fluorescent lights.

 Fluorescent lights produce light by ionising mercury vapour using an electric current, creating short-wave ultraviolet light that makes the tube’s phosphor coating luminescent.
 The frequency at which fluorescent lights operate affects everyone’s brain to differing extents.

-Because the impacts on my brain are experienced at the extreme end of those extents, this manifests as a disability similar to epilepsy but sitting in fact on the migraine spectrum.
-Exposure to fluorescent lights – and most particularly, older long-tube fluorescent lights with magnetic or electromagnetic ballasts – interferes with the functioning of my brain to such an extent that it causes me some mixture of pain, confusion, impairment of judgement, impairment of vision, impairment of speech, momentary loss of consciousness, petit mal seizure, and ultimately, migraine which can last for days.
+Because the impacts on my brain are at the extreme end, exposure triggers a response similar to epilepsy but sitting in fact on the migraine spectrum.
+Fluorescent lights – and most particularly, older long-tube fluoros with magnetic or electromagnetic ballasts – interfere with the functioning of my brain to such an extent that they cause some mixture of pain, confusion, impairment of judgement, impairment of vision, impairment of speech, momentary loss of consciousness, petit mal seizure, and ultimately, migraine which can last for days.

-Avoiding long-tube fluorescent lights means I can’t catch public transport at night, or trains that go through tunnels, or go to supermarkets or convenience stores.
-It means checking ahead whenever I visit any new place, for every meeting, every show, every venue, every hotel, every airport, every restaurant, every bar, every café, every social engagement, every home, every chore.
+Avoiding long-tube fluorescent lights used to mean that I couldn’t catch public transport at night, or trains that go through tunnels and rob me of natural light, or visit supermarkets or convenience stores.
+In many places, I still can’t.
+It still means checking ahead whenever I visit any new place – for every meeting, every show, every venue, every hotel, every airport, every restaurant, every bar, every café, every social engagement, every home, every chore.

 Not surprisingly, I am asked about this a lot.
-So here’s a table comparing brain waves with fluorescent light frequencies:
+So here are some more details – starting with a table comparing brain waves with fluorescent light frequencies:

 |Delta wave||Deep Stage 3 of non-rapid-eye-movement (NREM) sleep or slow-wave sleep (SWS)||0.1-3Hz|